 3. Does religion play a part in this?

-Islamic insurgents Boko Haram have contributed to bringing about the famine.
+Islamic insurgents an extremist group that is located primarily in Northern Nigeria More have contributed to bringing about the famine.
 The presence of these insurgents has prevented farmers from planting crops or accessing water sources.
 Fishermen have also been prevented from getting to lakes.
 They have killed thousands and forced more than 2 million from their homes.
 This has disrupted an already shaky economy.

 The group is an Islamic extremist one, purposing to forbid Western education, which is often linked with Christianity.
 They are influenced by a phrase from the Quran: “Anyone who is not governed by what Allah has revealed is among the transgressors.”

 How can I help?
 Declaring a “famine” does not force any government to take action, but rather will hopefully serve as a wake-up call to the world about the reality at hand.
 In Nigeria alone, 5 million people are in urgent need of food assistance, so we are asking you to partner with us to save the lives of 3,000 families.

 Through local partners, Open Doors works to assist persecuted Christians in Nigeria with emergency relief, trauma care, Bibles, discipleship training, church and building restoration, vocational training, orphan support and more.
 Working with local churches, we will get these Food Survival Kits to those in urgent need.